andrew/ultimate-awesome/README.md

 - [awesome-accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [awesome-lucene](https://github.com/Anant/awesome-lucene) - A curated list of Awesome Apache Lucene links and resources.
-- [DeepLearning](https://github.com/axruff/DeepLearning) - A collection of research papers, datasets and software on Deep Learning.
 - [awesome-neural-cad](https://github.com/bunnysocrazy/awesome-neural-cad) - A curated list of awesome Neural Computer-Aided Design (CAD) papers.
 - [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
+- [fucking-awesome-laravel](https://github.com/correia-jpv/fucking-awesome-laravel) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem.
+With repository stars⭐ and forks🍴.
 - [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
 - [awesome-iOS-security-tools](https://github.com/Dado1513/awesome-iOS-security-tools) - A collection of iOS tools designed for security purposes.
 - [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.